slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Example is not the main thing in influencing others; it is the only thing."
 -- Albert Schweitzer*

-> *"Leaders must be close enough to relate to others, but far enough ahead to motivate them."
--- John Maxwell*

 > *"Management has a lot to do with answers.
 Leadership is a function of questions.
 And the first question for a leader always is: «Who do we intend to be?» Not «What are we going to do?» but «Who do we intend to be?»"
 -- Max DePree*